PseudoKnight/CHDiscord/README.md

 ### discord_set_activity(type, string, [url])
 Sets the activity tag for the bot.
-Activity type can be one of DEFAULT, STREAMING, or LISTENING.
+Activity type can be one of PLAYER, STREAMING, LISTENING, WATCHING, CUSTOM_STATUS, COMPETING.
 Activity string can be anything but an empty string.
 If streaming, a valid Twitch URL must also be provided.
-If not, or it's invalid, type will revert to DEFAULT (ie. playing).
+If not, or it's invalid, type will revert to PLAYING.

 ## Channel Functions
 * The `channel` argument can be a channel's unique int id.
 A channel name can also be used if you use